lfd-hydrants/lfd-hydrants/README.md

   every company/division with hydrants for that activity shows up (0% / "not started" if they haven't begun), not just companies already working.
 - **Campaigns list has Year and Activity Type filters.**
-- **Reports tab redesign**: company selector is a wrapped multi-select chip grid (+ "All Companies"), activity type is a chip selector, a **summary card shows first** (counts only) and the full row table only renders once something narrows the scope — so it never becomes an unusable 500-row wall by default.
-Campaign Detail has a "View in Reports" button that jumps here pre-filtered.
 - **PDF export** added alongside CSV — same filters, formatted/searchable, suitable to hand directly to Water & Sewer (via jsPDF, loaded from CDN).
 - **Settings → Add Company** — create a new company (name + login code +